straicat/leetcode-publisher/README.md

 The solution repository is generated in the `repo` folder, which is deleted before each build.
 The contents of the `_source` folder will be copied to the `repo` folder when the repository is generated.

-The template for the README and the solution is written using [Jinja2](http://jinja.pocoo.org/).
+The templates for the README and the solution are written in [Jinja2](http://jinja.pocoo.org/) and located in the `templ` folder.

+Only get and display accepted codes.
+If codes in the same programming language are accepted multiple times, only the latest ones are displayed.
+If multiple programming languages are used to answer questions, answers in multiple programming languages will be presented.

 ### Agreement